marcelommss/trainning-react/README.md

-# TRAINNING - Software Development
+# Software Development Trainning

 ### Createb by @marcelommss

+Part of @marcelommss software devlopment and technology trainning.

+Contact me on linkedin.com/marcelomms for more information about the trainning.

-<blockquote> Trainning guide for React </blockquote>
+<blockquote> Trainning guide - Web - Create an dashboard a pp in ReactJS </blockquote>

 ## Dashboard App